-RHESSI carries a tiny onboard radioactive source (5 nanocuries of 137Cs) that makes a line at 662 keV, far from any line expected to occur in flares or in RHESSI's variable background.
-The count rate from this source is so small that it can only be detected in spectra accumulated over many hours.
-Having a line of known intensity lets us monitor any changes in the efficiency of the detectors such as might occur via radiation damage.
-The same function can be served by a line at 1460 keV from naturally occurring 40K in the spacecraft, but the absolute flux of this line is not known from before launch since there was always some of the isotope in the laboratory.
+RHESSI carries a tiny onboard radioactive source (5 nanocuries of $^{137}$ Cs) that makes a line at 662 keV, far from any line expected to occur in flares or in RHESSI's variable background.
+This source is so weak that it only gives a useful number of counts in spectra accumulated over many hours.
+Having a line of known intensity lets us monitor loss of narrow-line efficiency in the detectors due to radiation damage, which happens on a time scale of months to years.
+The same function can be served by a line at 1460 keV from naturally occurring $^{40}$ K in the spacecraft, but the absolute flux of this line is not known from before launch since there was always some of the isotope in the laboratory.